kinecosystem/kin-sdk-node/README.md

 ### Usage with TypeScript

 Kin SDK for node is written in TypeScript, thus typing are available out of the box and will be maintained.
+Of course, Kin SDK can be used from vanilla JS as well.

 ### Using Promises